mikoiv/MicrosoftSentinel-Logstash-DCRs/Fortigate/README.md

-Fortinet Fortigate NGFW integration to Microsoft Sentinel with Logstash.
+## Fortinet Fortigate integration to Microsoft Sentinel with Logstash ##

 Tested on FortiOS v7.0.x and v7.2.x devices.